maidsafe/qp2p/README.md

 Additionally, APIs are available to connect to any peer from a list of peers.
 Connections are established concurrently, and the first to succeed is kept, while the rest are discarded.
 This allows connecting to any of a set of equivalent peers, finding a still-reachable peer in a set of previously known peers, etc.

-### UPnP

-qp2p has build-in support for the [Internet Gateway Device Protocol (IGD)](https://en.wikipedia.org/wiki/Internet_Gateway_Device_Protocol).
-This enables automatic setup of port-forwarding for peers behind some NAT-enabled routers, including many home and small office routers.
-This serves to lower the barrier to accessing P2P networks as a peer.

-When UPnP is unavailable, manual port-forwarding may be necessary to establish incoming connectivity.

 ### Messaging